 For English, we follow the National Curriculum using Herts for Learning programmes with a focus on high-quality texts.
 For phonics, we use the DfE validated systematic synthetic phonic programme: Pearsons Bug Club.
 We support our phonic teaching in EYFS with Montessori phonics.
 For maths, we follow the hugely popular White Rose Maths.
-For science, we follow the National Curriculum and use teaching materials from different sources.
+For science, we follow the National Curriculum, using Collins Snap Science and illustrative materials from different sources.

 As Church of England schools, our teaching in RE follows modules from the Church's national document, "Understanding Christianity" and elements from the Bedfordshire Agreed Syllabus for R.E.